Xioustic/xioustic.github.io/payment.md

 ## Paypal
 The following link can be used to send PayPal payment: [https://paypal.me/xioustic](https://paypal.me/xioustic)

-## Bitcoin
+## Cryptocurrency
-The following link can be used to send Bitcoin payment: [https://coinbase.com/checkouts/9b5166425b1ea847896b9d272deaf128](https://coinbase.com/checkouts/9b5166425b1ea847896b9d272deaf128)
+As Coinbase has discontinued their merchant services and as I wait for Coinbase Commerce to allow me to accept payments, Cryptocurrency payments must be done manually.
+Please e-mail me at [xioustic@pm.me](mailto:xioustic@pm.me) and I will reply with a payment address that will be signed in accordance with my [Keybase](https://xioustic.com/keybase.txt) or the GPG key on my business card.

 ## Confirm
-Utilizing any payment option, you should also send an e-mail to [xioustic@gmail.com](mailto:xioustic@gmail.com) to confirm receipt and credit applied to your account.
+Utilizing any payment option, you should also send an e-mail to [xioustic@pm.me](mailto:xioustic@pm.me) to confirm receipt and credit applied to your account.
 Please specifically mention:

 - The entity for whom the payment was for
 - The date the payment was made